crowdgames/cartoscope/docs/cairns.md

  - change the word "continue" and skip depending on state
  - work on wording
  - randomization??
- - categories
-   - encouragment
-   - collaboration
-   - thanks
-   - reassurance?
-   - concern
- - get rid of "it'll be taken care of even if you are wrong"
  - add a go back?
  - add a preview of your message
  - sign with an emoji
  - just work on the wording of the messages themselves
  - background last image you saw?
 Or something?
  - rework "below are emojis...", rework to "these are how other players are feeling?"
- - add a why box?
+ - add a why box? but maybe not...
  - player "avatars" either emojis or colors or both
  - think about emoji colors, but maybe don't implement